Transfer Photos from iPod, iPhone and iPad to PC or Mac

 TouchCopy will copy the selected photos to your save location specified in TouchCopy options, by default this is your desktop.
 The photos will be transferred into a sub-folder named after the Album you're copying, for example "Camera Roll" or "WhatsApp".

 TouchCopy will copy your photos in the same quality as they are stored on your device.
 The software will backup all image formats, from JPEG, .HEIC, animated GIFs and even Apple ProRaw photos!
-Note that on a PC, .HEIC photos will be converted to .JPEG by default.
-You can also choose how you wish for TouchCopy to handle your .HEIC images in TouchCopy options.
+TouchCopy will copy RAW photos in a .DNG format, without modifying or converting the file.

 The Photos viewer includes a control bar :